 - When driving in school zones, watch for young people who may not have had the safety discussion with their parents.
 Children tend to dart in and out of the street.

 - Slow down.
 You might be in a hurry to make it to work on time.
 However, if tragedy strikes, you will have bigger problems to worry about.

 - Be extra alert near school zones as children might be horse playing on their commute to school or while waiting for the bus.

 Learn and obey the school bus laws in your state including:

-Yellow flashing lights: The school bus is preparing to stop to load or unload children.
-Motorist should slow down and prepare to come to a complete stop.
+- Yellow flashing lights: The school bus is preparing to stop to load or unload children.
+Motorists should slow down and prepare to come to a complete stop.

 How The Carlson Law Firm can help

 At a time when you’re vulnerable, traumatized and emotionally exhausted, you need a team that will support you through the often complex process that lies ahead.
 Here at The Carlson Law Firm, we have devoted decades to protecting the rights and futures of personal injury victims and their families for over 40 years.
 We understand that serious injuries cause harm to entire families.
 An experienced Pedestrian Accident Attorney has the skills to pursue maximum compensation on your behalf.
 If your child or a loved one was injured as a pedestrian due to the negligence of another, we want to help.
 Contact us today to discuss your situation and explore your legal options during a free consultation.